Contact information

 Research interests

 Sne Scott Hansen is a postdoctoral research fellow.
-Her work addresses the meanings and implications of using wearable digital tracking technologies for personalised decision-support in everyday life.
-She connects these practices to wider questions of automated decision-making and artificial intelligence: how data becomes action, and how public imaginaries of AI shape both technologies and the ways we experience them.
+Her work addresses the meanings and implications of using wearable digital tracking technologies for personalised decision-support in everyday life, and connects these practices to wider questions of automated decision-making and artificial intelligence.

 Current research